giorgitchanturidze/docker-lando-linux/README.md

+# Docker x Lando x Linux guide
-Here's a comprehensive guide for installing Docker and Lando on a Linux Mint system, focusing on addressing the specific issue with docker-compose:
+## Here's a comprehensive guide for installing Docker and Lando on a Linux Mint system, focusing on addressing the specific issue with docker-compose:

 ### Installing Docker